cyberbotics/webots/docs/guide/webots-cloud.md

 Anyone can add its own proto to the library.
 To do that, your proto files (`.proto` files, textures, meshes,...) shoud be hosted on a GitHub repository.
 The proto folder must also have a `webots.yaml` file which should contain: `publish: true`.
 To classify the proto correctly, webots.cloud needs to know what are the `keywords` of the proto.
 Please refer to [this section](../reference/proto-design-guidelines?#keywords) to learn more about `keywords` and how to set.
-You can them add your proto by clicking the `Add a new proto` at the bottom of the [page](https://webots.cloud/proto).
+You can then add your proto by clicking the `Add a new proto` button at the bottom of the [page](https://webots.cloud/proto).

 To add a proto from the library to a world, copy the github url of the proto and convert it to `raw.githubusercontent.com`.
 To to that, change `github.com` into `raw.githubusercontent.com` and remove the `/blob`.
 Then paste it at the top of the world file like this:
 ```